-Interestingly, Montevideo is the southernmost capital city on the continent and it consistently ranks highly for quality of life.
+Interestingly, Montevideo is the southernmost capital city on the continent, consistently ranking highly for quality of life.
 There are many things to do in and around the city.
 Here are some of my favorite activities:

 Watch the sunset on the Rambla

-Visit Plaza de Independencia and enjoy impromptu Tango
+Visit Plaza de Independencia and enjoy an impromptu Tango

 Take a trip to nearby coastal cities

 Montevideo is conveniently located on the coast and very centric, as all main roads branch out of the city, making it easy to visit other places in Uruguay.

 While there, I visited the coastal town of Colonia del Sacramento.
 This historic UNESCO world heritage site to the north along Río de la Plata faces Buenos Aires, just opposite on the Argentinean side of the river.
 You can easily take a ferry to the Argentine capital.
 I also checked out Punta del Este & Balneario José Ignacio.
 Both have world-renowned beaches, and, if you’re lucky, you might run across celebrities like Shakira.

 Uruguay is well known for its meat, and cows are so important here that they outnumber people by 3.4 to 1!
 Most restaurants offer a variation of asado (“grilled meat”), and you usually can’t go wrong!